-With its long handle and short barrel, the Dyson Supersonic doesn’t look like any other hair dryer on the market, nor does it work the same.
+With its long handle and short barrel, the Dyson hair dryer doesn’t look like any other dryer on the market, nor does it work the same.

 Instead of having the filter at the rear of the barrel, it is located at the bottom of the handle.
 The relatively large motor found on rival dryers has been re-engineered and shrunk to sit alongside the filter, and on the rear of the now-iconic circular barrel are two buttons – one controls the three power speeds, the other controls the heat settings.
 The power button is on the underside of the handle and the Supersonic comes with a more than adequate 2.7-metre cable.

 The shifting of components within the dryer aren’t just for effect – they fundamentally change the shape of the Supersonic, making it compact and ideal for travelling.
 They also result in the Dyson Supersonic being well-balanced and less awkward to use than larger, longer rivals.
 Switching between speeds and temperatures mid-dry is a little tricky but not terribly so and the Supersonic remembers your last-used settings each time you turn it on meaning that unless you’re mixing things up, you won’t even need to touch them.

 The groundbreaking engineering of the Dyson hair dryer has also been designed to allow the hair dryer to take advantage of the company’s Air Multiplier technology which means it is able to increase its overall power without upping the watts in its motor.
 Its 13 internal blades whip up to 41 litres of air per second.
 You can learn more about how this technology works via the video below.